Who is attending this year’s State of the Union address?

 Family members of mass shooting victims

-Congressmen Maxwell Frost of Florida and Greg Casar of Texas will invite will invite parents of victims of the Parkland and Uvalde school shooting massacres.
+Congressmen Maxwell Frost of Florida and Greg Casar of Texas will invite parents of victims of the Parkland and Uvalde school shooting massacres.

 Congressmen Joe Neguse and Jason Crow, both of Colorado, have also invited guests with ties to recent mass shootings.

-Mr Neguse will bring the wife of a man killed in a 2021 mass shooting in Boulder while Crow will be in attendance with Army veteran Richard M Fierro, who charged and disarmed a shooter in Colorado Springs in 2022.
+Mr Neguse will bring the wife of a man killed in a 2021 mass shooting in Boulder while Mr Crow will be in attendance with Army veteran Richard M Fierro, who disarmed a shooter in Colorado Springs in 2022.

 Michael Brown Sr